grisuno/LazyOwn/COMMANDS.md

 it prints a warning message and restarts the script using sudo.

 :return: None

+## netview
+Executes the Impacket netview tool to list network shares on a specified target.

+This function performs the following actions:
+1. Checks if the target host is valid.
+2. If the line argument is "pass", it searches for credential files with the pattern `credentials*.txt` and allows the user to select which file to use for executing the command.
+3. If line is "hash", it searches for a hash file and prompts the user for a username, then constructs and executes the command with the hash.
+4. If line does not match "pass" or "hash", it displays an error message with usage instructions.

+Parameters:
+line (str): A command argument to determine the authentication mode.
+            If "pass", the function searches for credential files and authenticates using the selected file.
+            If "hash", it uses a hash file for authentication.
+            If neither, it prints an error message with usage instructions.

+Returns:
+None

+## wmiexec
+Executes the Impacket WMIExec tool to run commands on a target system using WMI.

+This function performs the following actions:
+1. Checks if the target IP is valid.
+2. If the line argument is "pass", it searches for credential files with the pattern `credentials*.txt` and allows the user to select which file to use for executing the command.
+3. If line is "hash", it searches for a hash file and prompts the user for a username, then constructs and executes the command with the hash.
+4. If line does not match "pass" or "hash", it displays an error message with usage instructions.

+Parameters:
+line (str): A command argument to determine the authentication mode.
+            If "pass", the function searches for credential files and authenticates using the selected file.
+            If "hash", it uses a hash file for authentication.
+            If neither, it prints an error message with usage instructions.

+Returns:
+None

+## extract_ports
+Extracts open ports and IP address information from a specified file.

+This function performs the following actions:
+1. Reads the specified file to find open ports.
+2. If not port pass as an argument, Extracts the first unique IP address found in the file.
+3. Prints the extracted information to the console.

+Parameters:
+line (str): The port to get information.

+Returns:
+None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.